SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 ### SLI_SI91X_MCU_4MB_LITE_IMAGE

-The current wireless flash image is 1.6MB.
-An lite image has been implemented to free up the space for MCU applications.
+The current wireless flash image is 1.6 MB.
+A lite image has been implemented to free up the space for MCU applications.
-Lite config is used for 4MB SoC OPN where 1.3 MB allocated for the TA image and ~1MB reserved for the M4 image
+Lite config is used for 4 MB SoC OPN where 1.3 MB is allocated for the TA image and ~1MB reserved for the M4 image.

 The `SLI_SI91X_MCU_4MB_LITE_IMAGE` macro will be enabled if the **lite_image_for_4mb** component is installed.

-For low power M4 sleep states such as PS2, PS3, and PS4, certain files must be run from RAM memory..
-Please refer [Power manager integration guide]( https://github.com/SiliconLabs/wiseconnect/blob/master/examples/si91x_soc/service/sl_si91x_power_manager_m4_wireless/resources/power_manager_integration_guide/power_manager_integration.pdf
+For low-power M4 sleep states such as PS2, PS3, and PS4, certain files must be run from RAM memory.
+Refer to [Power manager integration guide]( https://github.com/SiliconLabs/wiseconnect/blob/master/examples/si91x_soc/service/sl_si91x_power_manager_m4_wireless/resources/power_manager_integration_guide/power_manager_integration.pdf
-) for more details
+) for more details.

 ## Memory Organization

 This section provides an overview of the different memory regions of the SiWx917.

 The SiWx917 SoC contains the following memory components:
-* On-chip SRAM of 192KB, 256KB, or 320KB depending on chip configuration
+* On-chip SRAM of 192 KB, 256 KB, or 320 KB depending on chip configuration
-* 8KB memory in the ultra low power (ULP) peripheral subsystem, primarily used by the ULP MCU peripherals
+* 8 KB memory in the ultra-low-power (ULP) peripheral subsystem, primarily used by the ULP MCU peripherals
-* 64KB of ROM
+* 64 KB of ROM
-* Quad SPI flash memory up to 8MB depending on package configuration
+* Quad SPI flash memory up to 8 MB depending on package configuration
-* Quad SPI PSRAM up to 8MB depending on package configuration
+* Quad SPI PSRAM up to 8 MB depending on package configuration
 * e-Fuse of 32 bytes

 Detailed information on the memory components above coming soon in the **SiWx917 SoC Memory Map Application Note**.